 Flood Reflectors: See Figure 6-10.
-The edge of the reflector sits on the springs between the curved retainers and the lip.
+The edge of the reflector sits on the springs next to the inside lip of the bracket and between the curved retainers and the lip.

 The lip on the flood bracket goes inside of the lamphead and wraps around the edge of the reflector.
 Line up the retaining bracket mounting holes with the three mounting holes in the lamphead base.